The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/basic-guide.md

 While not as restrictive as Ifrit, you should still keep potential movement restrictions in mind for Garuda phase.

-After going through three primals, you should be about five seconds away from being able to initiate the next demi-summon phase.
+After going through three primals, you should be about five seconds away from being able to initiate the next demi-primal phase.
 This is where our Ruin spells come in:

 **Ruin III** usage should be minimized as much as possible.
 As such, outside of the opener, we aim to only cast one of them between each demi-primal.
 Tri-disaster is the AoE equivalent.

 **Ruin IV** is given as a proc from Energy Drain and lasts for one minute.
 This does more potency than Ruin III and is also an instant cast.
 When compared to Ruin III, Ruin IV is a gain in both single target and AoE scenarios.
-We also aim to only cast one of them between each demi-summon.
+We also aim to only cast one of them between each demi-primal.
 Do not cast Ruin IV when a demi-primal is active.

 Essentially, we aim to cast one Ruin III and one Ruin IV between each demi-primal phase.
 The key thing to note here is that we can use our one cast of Ruin III and Ruin IV **any time between demi-primal phases** (except during the 1-2 melee combo during Ifrit phase).
 We do not have to do it after all three primal phases are complete.